m-gagne/WCFDemoApp/README.md

 # WCF Demo App

-This basic 2 tier demo app can be used as a sample app to learn how to build and deploy Azure Cloud Services.
+This basic 2 tier demo app can be used as a sample to learn how to build and deploy Azure Cloud Services for WCF & ASP.NET.

 ## Local Setup

 * You will need a SQL server
     * Don't have one?
 You can create one in Azure (see *Step 3* below)
-* Next you will need to create a database and execute the `Resources\dbo.Products.sql` queries against it to populate the database
+* IF using this sample solution you will need to create a database and execute the `Resources\dbo.Products.sql` script against it to populate the database
 * Then you will need to rename `DemoWCFService\ConnectionStrings - Sample.config` to `DemoWCFService\ConnectionStrings.config` and configure it appropriately for your database connection
-* However you chose to host your local WCF service you will need to edit `DemoWebApp\web.config` and set the correct client endpoint
+* However you chose to host your local WCF service you will need to edit `DemoWebApp\web.config` and set the correct client endpoint.

 ## Testing

-* If all goes well you should be able to run both the WCF service & the web app and see a listing of 3 products
+* If all goes well you should be able to run both the WCF service & the web app and see a listing of 3 products.

 ## Converting to Azure Cloud Services